 If you are looking to become more involved with disc golf locally, we recommend you look into membership in the Fort Disc Golf Club.

 Shoaff Park is a great course for beginning players.
 It has a total of 24 holes.
-There is an 18 hole course (5,158 ft), and an additional 6 holes.
-There is no real rough or water hazards on the 18 hole course, which features concrete tees and is cart friendly.
+There is an 18 hole course (5,158 ft), with an optional added 6 holes.
+There is no real rough or water hazards on the 18 hole course, which features two sets of concrete tees and is cart friendly.
 It is moderately hilly and lightly wooded.
-There is 6 additional tight woods holes that can be found between holes 8 and 9.
+The 6 additional holes are in the woods and can be found between holes 8 and 9.
 The first hole is at the signpost near the maintenance building.
-Those seeking more of a challenge on this course should try the blue tees.

-East Swinney is much longer than West.
+East Swinney feels much longer than West (5,571 ft).
 While it is a little more open, some say it plays tougher, especially for newer players.
 This course also has an abundance of water hazards, many of which do not offer then chance of disc retrieval.
-You can access West by crossing the river after #10.
+Be careful playing after heavy rains, some of the course can flood or become slick.
+You can access West Swinney by crossing the bridge after hole #17.

 Most of the holes at Moser are in fairly dense woods.
-This course is much shorter than most.
+This 18 hole course is much shorter than most (3,061 ft).
 It is a little unforgiving if you get off the fairways, which are fairly tight.
 There are natural tees, a few water hazards, and an active train track.
+Moser is the definition of a seasonal course, so be careful playing in the summer months.
+The rough gets severly overgrown and the insect population skyrockets.
 The course is located at the rear of the park.
 Follow the parking lot all the way to the back, and you'll see the entrance to the course to the right of the pond.

 Mastodon Course at Purdue (PFW)

-Known by most as PFW, it is one of the area’s most fun courses.
+Known by locals as PFW, it is one of the area’s most fun courses.
 The majority of the course is in the woods, with slightly wider fairways than what you would find at Moser.
-PFW has both black and (more difficult) gold tees and two basket locations.
-If you get off the fairway in the woods there, the rough is manageable, but challenging for the most part.
+PFW has both black tees (5,268 ft) and a more difficult gold tees (6,169 ft) with two basket locations that are rotated regularly.
+If you get off the fairway in the woods there, the rough is manageable, but challenging.
 Please note that PFW is a tobacco, drug, and alcohol free campus.

-Tillman is the only championship caliber course in the Fort Wayne area.
+Tillman is a championship caliber, 19 hole course in the Fort Wayne area.
 It is mostly wooded with a very thick rough, a few holes are more open.
-Three tee sets are available, choosing the blue tees drastically changes the difficulty level of the course.
-Newer players should use the white tees, the red tees are between the others.
+Three tee sets are available, choosing the blue tees (~8,200 ft) drastically changes the difficulty level of the course.
+Newer players should use the white tees (~5,200 ft), or the slightly more challenging red tees (~6,900 ft).
 The pin position for each hole changes regularly.
 Pin position is shown with a yellow bolt on each tee sign.
 The holes vary greatly, ranging from long, open holes to tight fairways in the woods.
-Depending on pin placement, water comes in to play on more than half the holes.
+Depending on pin placement, water comes in to play on ~1/3 the holes.
 Many holes also have blind shots, so using a spotter might be helpful in finding your disc.

-There are a number of other courses in the surrounding area, including Ossian and Auburn.
+There are a number of other courses in the surrounding area, including Ossian, Auburn, Kendallville, and Huntington.